Guides to shaping great products

 It encrypts all the data sent between a client and a server using the SSL/TLS cryptographic protocols.
 When a user requests an HTTPS connection to your application, it sends him/her your SSL certificate that contains the key required to initiate the secure connection.

 That’s why it’s important to receive an SSL certificate from a credible Certificate Authority and correctly install it.
+Also, make sure that your certificate isn’t susceptible to the protocol vulnerabilities.

 4. Get your consent forms in order

-The very notion of user consent has drastically changed under GDPR.
+Forget about any kind of pre-ticked boxes.
 You can no longer get away with implicit, opt-out consent.
 GDPR requires “a statement of clear affirmative action” or “ a freely given, specific, informed, and unambiguous user consent”.

 boots advantage card